Legal Records Clerk

 As a Legal Records Clerk, you must be organized, especially in the legal field.
 One misfiled document could mean a missed court deadline, and possible disaster.
 You must also protect client confidences, as you will be exposed to many sensitive documents.
 And, you need good interpersonal skills so that you can interact well with co-workers and employers as you go about your duties.

-While this information may help you in determining the right career path for you, understand that job market data from the US Bureau of Labor Statistics Occupational Handbook is intended to provide insight into occupational opportunities, and is not to be construed as a guarantee of salary or job title.
-Bryant & Stratton College cannot guarantee employment in any field.
+While these projections can help career-minded people evaluate potential employment fields, it is important to note that job market data from the US Bureau of Labor Statistics Occupational Handbook is only intended to provide insight on occupational opportunities.
+It should not be construed as a guarantee of salary or job title.
+Neither BLS nor Bryant & Stratton College can guarantee employment in any field.